veerababu558/genai-sql-assistant/README.md

 # Acknowledgements

 As part of my learning in Generative AI , I  built this project using Langchain,MySQL and Streamlit.
-Certain parts of the code, structure and prompts were guided and refined with the help of ChatGPT.
+Certain parts of the code and structure were guided with the help of ChatGPT.

 I have enhanched certain functionlaties such as query history,dynamic schema detection,role based access control,SQL query saftey validation, and CSV export.